 (x) Record of compliance with the institution's program responsibilities under Title IV of the Act, based on the most recent student loan default rate data provided by the Secretary, the results of financial or compliance audits, program reviews, and any other information that the Secretary may provide to the agency; and

-(2) The agency's preaccreditation standards, if offered, are appropriately related to the agency's accreditation standards and do not permit the institution or program to hold preaccreditation status for more than five years.
+(2) The agency's preaccreditation standards, if offered--

+(i) Are appropriately related to the agency's accreditation standards,

+(ii) Do not permit the institution or program to hold preaccreditation status for more than five years before a final accreditation decision is made.

+(b) Agencies are not required to apply the standards described in paragraph (a)(1)(x) of this section to institutions or programs that do not participate in title IV HEA programs.
+The agency’s grant of accreditation or preaccreditation issued under this section must specify that the grant, by request of the institution, does not include participation by the institution or program in Title IV HEA programs.

-(b) If the agency only accredits programs and does not serve as an institutional accrediting agency for any of those programs, its accreditation standards must address the areas in paragraph (a)(1) of this section in terms of the type and level of the program rather than in terms of the institution.
+(c) If the agency only accredits programs and does not serve as an institutional accrediting agency for any of those programs, its accreditation standards must address the areas in paragraph (a)(1) of this section in terms of the type and level of the program rather than in terms of the institution.

-(c) If the agency has or seeks to include within its scope of recognition the evaluation of the quality of institutions or programs offering distance education orcorrespondence education, the agency's standards must effectively address the quality of an institution's distance education or correspondence education in the areas identified in paragraph (a)(1) of this section.
-The agency is not required to have separate standards, procedures, or policies for the evaluation of distance education or correspondence education.
+(d)(1) If the agency has or seeks to include within its scope of recognition the evaluation of the quality of institutions or programs offering distance education, correspondence courses, or direct assessment education, the agency's standards must effectively address the quality of an institution's distance education, correspondence courses or direct assessment education in the areas identified in paragraph (a)(1) of this section.

+(2) The agency is not required to have separate standards, procedures, or policies for the evaluation of distance education or correspondence courses except that an agency that has or seeks to include either type of program within the scope of recognition must define “distance education”, “correspondence courses”, and “regular and substantive interaction” in accordance with the definitions of those terms in 34 CFR 600.2 in a manner that clearly distinguishes between the two types of delivery.

-(d) If none of the institutions an agency accredits participates in any Title IV, HEA program, or if the agency only accredits programs within institutions that are accredited by a nationally recognized institutional accrediting agency, the agency is not required to have the accreditation standards described in paragraphs (a)(1)(viii) and (a)(1)(x) of this section.
+(e) If none of the institutions an agency accredits participates in any title IV, HEA program, or if the agency only accredits programs within institutions that are accredited by a nationally recognized institutional accrediting agency, the agency is not required to have the accreditation standards described in paragraphs (a)(1)(viii) and (a)(1)(x) of this section.

-(e) An agency that has established and applies the standards in paragraph (a) of this section may establish any additional accreditation standards it deems appropriate.
+(f) An agency that has established and applies the standards in paragraph (a) of this section may establish any additional accreditation standards it deems appropriate.

-(f) Nothing in paragraph (a) of this section restricts—
+(g) Nothing in paragraph (a) of this section restricts -

-(1) An accrediting agency from setting, with the involvement of its members, and applying accreditation standards for or to institutions or programs that seek review by the agency; or
+(1) An accrediting agency from setting, with the involvement of its members, and applying accreditation standards for or to institutions or programs that seek review by the agency;

-(2) An institution from developing and using institutional standards to show its success with respect to student achievement, which achievement may be considered as part of any accreditation review.
+(2) An institution from developing and using institutional standards to show its success with respect to student achievement, which may be considered as part of any accreditation review; or

+(3) Agencies from having different governance requirements for approving curricular changes to programs preparing students for employment in a specific field or occupation.
+These alternate governance requirements may be used in order to enable programs to more effectively meet the recommendations or requirements of: